 The fact that UWB is now in consumer products has led many regulators to review their existing regulations [3].
-Many countries that previously did not have UWB regulations are now introducing them, while other regulatory bodies such as CEPT have added capabilities in response to industry demand, e.g., by introducing fixed outdoor transmissions, which were not permitted in Europe, and allowing an extra power of 10 dB for indoor operation.
+Many countries that previously did not have UWB regulations are now introducing them, while other regulatory bodies such as CEPT have added capabilities in response to industry demand, e.g., by introducing fixed outdoor transmissions, which were previously not permitted in Europe, and allowing 10 dBm additional power for indoor operation.

-1 This document solely represents the views of IEEE 802 LMSC and does not necessarily represent a position of either the IEEE or the IEEE Standards Association.
+&lt;sup>1 This document solely represents the views of IEEE 802 LMSC and does not necessarily represent a position of either the IEEE or the IEEE Standards Association.